AFFORDABLE CARE ACT SUNSHINE RULE INCREASES TRANSPARENCY IN HEALTH CARE

 The Centers for Medicare & Medicaid Services (

-This increased transparency is intended to help reduce the potential for conflicts of interest that physicians or teaching hospitals could face as a result of their relationships with manufacturers.
+This increased transparency is intended to help reduce the potential for conflicts of interest that physicians or teaching hospitals might face as a result of their relationships with manufacturers.

-This new reporting will apply to applicable manufacturers and GPOs.
-These organizations, as well as the physicians and teaching hospitals, will have an opportunity to review and correct reported information prior to its publication.
+Drug and biologic manufacturers, medical device or supply manufacturers, and GPOs would be affected by the new reporting requirements.
+These organizations, as well as the physicians and teaching hospitals, would be allowed an opportunity to review and correct information prior to its publication.